-- Make a record of your concern / child's disclosure, using www.schoolpod.co.uk - Remember to record the date, time, your name and role and keep your record as factual as possible. - Use the child's own words. - If there are marks on a child record these on a body map within the School Pod slip.
+- Make a record of your concern / child's disclosure, using MIS - Remember to keep your record factual. - Use the child's own words. - If there are marks on a child record these on a body map within the RT Safeguarding slip.

-Informing Carers/Parents
+Informing Parents/Carers

-- Carers & parents should be informed of all concerns and referrals unless this may cause harm to the child. - This will usually be undertaken by the DSL/DDSL, in conjunction with the mainstream school (where applicable).
+- Parents/carers should be informed of all concerns and referrals unless this may cause harm to the child. - This will usually be undertaken by the safeguarding team, in conjunction with the home school (where applicable).